 Ingredients for vegetarian stuffed aubergine

-Filled with healthy Mediterranean veggies, mixed seeds, chilli and rice, this stuffed aubergine makes a full meal in itself and is completely vegetarian too.
+Filled with healthy Mediterranean veggies, mixed seeds, chilli and rice, this recipe for stuffed aubergine makes a full meal in itself and is completely vegetarian too.

-Great for those avoiding meat completely or if you are like me and just like to have a few meals per week that are veggie only.
+These baked aubergines are great for those avoiding meat completely, or if you are like me and just like to have a few meals per week that are veggie only.

 This is one of those recipes that is great for using up bits and pieces in the fridge, like that little bit of cooked rice or quinoa you had for supper last night, and those ends of veggies in the salad drawer.

-Get creative with your stuffing ideas, just use whatever you happen to have lurking in the fridge.
+Get creative with your stuffing ideas for this baked eggplant dish.
+Just use whatever you happen to have lurking in the fridge.

 How to make stuffed eggplant